Emergency Dentist in Ellisville

 Gentle Care When You Need It Most

-If you’re in pain, we’ll see you as soon as we can—often the same day.
+If you’re in pain, please call our office so we can schedule you as soon as possible, often the same day.
 We’ll stabilize what’s urgent, explain what we’re seeing, and help you make decisions from there.
 If you’re nervous or overwhelmed, we’ll slow things down and meet you where you are.

 If needed, we offer: